The Labrador Started Seizing At 10:43 PM. The First ER Hospital To Answer Got The Case.

 Animal ER demand is not distributed politely.
 It spikes when the hospital is already in active medicine, when overflow pressure is real, and when the next owner has no emotional tolerance for being told to wait in silence.
 If the intake layer only works when the night is calm, it is not really a system.

-The 90-Day Installation: Capture, Shield, Recover
+The Core Protocol Launch: Capture, Shield, Recover

 Capture